 Counselling or coaching?

-The work we do together will depend on what you’ve been through, what you’re facing right now and where you’d like to get.
+The type of work we do together might depend on what you’ve been through, what you’re facing right now and where you’d like to get.

 We could look at either counselling (which can often be a case of making sense of the past and present), or coaching (which is usually more about starting off with where you are now, and working towards where you’d like to be in the future).

-For some clients, a combination of both can be helpful — I’m trained in a framework for integrating counselling and coaching in a way that allows us to develop our work together at a pace that makes sense for you.
+For some clients a combination of both can be helpful — I’m trained in a framework for integrating counselling and coaching, allowing us to develop our work together at a pace that makes sense for you.

-When you get in touch, we’ll set up an initial call (usually over Zoom) and figure out what approach feels best.
+After you get in touch we’ll set up an initial call (usually over Zoom) and figure out what approach feels best.
+If you’ve got questions about how it’ll all work, I’ll be able to talk you through it.

 If you’re interested in working with me, my FAQ might answer some of your initial questions (it includes information on practicalities like pricing and locations), and you’re always welcome to drop me a line on hello@peterrobinsontherapy.com.